 Don’t fall at the last hurdle.

-Make sure to create a compelling custom YouTube thumbnail.
+Ensure your video’s success when you create a compelling custom YouTube thumbnail.

 What is the YouTube Thumbnail Size?

-Google recommends that your custom YouTube thumbnail size is 1280 pixels wide by 720 pixels tall.
+Google recommends that your custom YouTube video thumbnail size is 1280 pixels wide by 720 pixels tall.
 Your image should also have a minimum width of 640 pixels.